cmwfx/Cafe-Management-electron/packaging-tips.md

 # Packaging and Distribution Tips

-This document provides guidance for packaging and distributing the Cafe Management System application for Windows.
+This document provides guidance for packaging and distributing the Gaming Cafe Management System application for Windows.

 ## Common Issues and Solutions